Court Rules

 Format RequirementMandatory

-Memoranda must use double-spacing, one-inch margins, Times New Roman 12-point font, and 10-point footnotes without kerning.
+Memoranda must use double spacing, one-inch margins, Times New Roman 12-point font, footnotes of at least 10-point font, and no condensed or kerned spacing.

 Memoranda must be double-spaced with one-inch margins.
 Use Times New Roman, 12-point font, with footnotes that are at least 10-point font.
 Condensing or kerning of character spacing is not permitted.